janelia-flyem/DVIDServicesServer/README.md

 [DVIDSparkServices](https://github.com/janelia-flyem/DVIDSparkServices) needs to be installed on the target compute cluster and the workflows must be available to the server machine.

-The DVIDServicesServer requires the webconsole to be installed [DVIDServicesConsole](https://github.com/janelia-flyem/DVIDServicesConsole).
+The DVIDServicesServer requires [DVIDServicesConsole](https://github.com/janelia-flyem/DVIDServicesConsole) to be installed.

 Set $GOPATH/bin to the executable path.